sesheffield/gremgo-neptune/README.md

 Authentication
 ==========
-The plugin accepts authentication creating a secure dialer where credentials are setted.
+The plugin accepts authentication creating a secure dialer where credentials are set.
 If the server where are you trying to connect needs authentication and you do not provide the credentials the complement will panic.

 ```go